The Great American Total Solar Eclipse Is Rare & It’s Here

-The Great American Total Solar Eclipse is set to occur on April 8 at 2:21 p.m.
-ET.
+The Great American Total Solar Eclipse is set to occur on 8th April at 6:21 p.m.
+GMT.
 This occurrence promises to usher us into a new chapter in our lives, opening up a new portal of possibilities — but beware, because eclipse season can feel daunting.
 While the solar eclipse offers the prospect of a fresh start, it is also known to bring a sense of frustration and tears.
 To redefine ourselves, discover our purpose, and move forward, we must be willing to put in emotional work and heal from our past.

 AdvertisementADVERTISEMENT